 E-2 Treaty Investor: How Much to Invest?

-Starting a new business can be intimidating, especially for someone who has never before owned their own company (whether or not they have managerial experience or experience in their particular industry).
+Starting a new business can be intimidating.
 In addition to worrying about whether the company will be a success, a potential business owner may be concerned about not having enough money to start and successfully run the business.

-Going into more specifics in relation to the above-mentioned factors, the substantiality of the investment means that an investor must show that the amount to be invested is substantial in relation to the total cost of either purchasing an existing business or establishing a new business.
+Going into more specifics, the substantiality of the investment means that an investor must show that the amount to be invested is substantial in relation to the total cost of either purchasing an existing business or establishing a new business.
 This requirement is met by satisfying the proportionality test.

 The proportionality test compares two figures, the amount invested, and the cost of an established business or, if it is a newly created business, the costs associated with establishing such a business.
 The cost of an established business is, generally, its purchase price, which is normally considered to be the fair market value, while the cost of a newly created business is the actual cost needed to establish such a business to the point of being operational.